New 2024 Vauxhall Insignia to get SUV makeover

-The new Vauxhall Insignia will get a major redesign as a crossover in 2022, and our exclusive images preview how it could look
+The new Vauxhall Insignia will get a major redesign as an SUV in 2024, and our exclusive images preview how it could look

-The next-generation Vauxhall Insignia could be reinvented with a radical redesign in 2022.
+The next-generation Vauxhall Insignia is due to be reinvented with a radical redesign in 2024.
 In a dramatic departure from the current hatchback model, it’s thought the British manufacturer could take a completely new direction with the next-generation Insignia becoming a high-riding crossover.
 Our exclusive images preview how it could look.